 Bryan Linnell records that in 1872 this was number 7 Church Street, such are the re-numberings that have occured.
 The Berkeley Arms (pronounced Bark-ley like the bank) is Grade II* listed.

-Dating from 1467 it is timber framed with vertical studding over three storeys.
+Number 8 Church street (the pub) dates from 1467 it is timber framed with vertical studding over three storeys.
 Two floor overhangs with two no. 4 light windows with oval moulded mullions and leaded frames.
 Moulded bressumer.
 On 1st floor across full width of front is a 14 light mullioned window with moulded course above and below.

 The ground floor projects with tiled roof and a good late 18th century shop bay windows (all glazing bars replaced c.1984) canted on shaped brackets and with glazing bars forming octagonel pattern.
 Between them is an entrance with fanlight.
 16th century rear wing with 1st floor overhang in Ancill's Court.
 Inside there are moulded ceiling beams and side posts of late 15th to early 16th century.